 This is generally carried out through motions prior to the case moving to trial when your Georgia DUI lawyer can then prove legally that there is reason for breath test results to not be used against you.
 It is common to challenge the correctness and dependability of the breath test results.
 Drivers often appear “fine” on the video recording of the arrest.
 We work with experts in breath testing who will examine breath testing machines used by the State and who are willing to testify at trial regarding their lack of consistency.

 WE CAN HELP YOU NOW:

 Richard Lawson is a Former DUI Prosecutor with more than 20 years experience defending DUI cases throughout Georgia, Atlanta, Metro Atlanta, and North Georgia.
 You need to act now to protect your rights and your right to drive.
 You only have 30 days to protect your rights.

 30 DAY WARNING:

 If your are arrested for DUI in Georgia, you only have 30 days to file an appeal of your drivers license suspension.
 We are here to help you file that appeal.
 If that appeal is not filed and you took a breath test, your license will be suspended.
-If your refused testing, that suspension can be as much as year in length.
-If you have had prior DUI offenses and you took a breath test, your license can also be suspended for up to a year.
+If you refused testing, that suspension can be as much as year in length.
+If you have prior DUI offenses and you took a breath test, your license can also be suspended for up to a year.
 Act now to protect your rights and your ability to drive.
 Learn more about your ALS Appeal throughout this site.